holidayextras/culture/testing-standard.md

 Other tests will check that `getHoursAtBirth` and `getHoursAtDeath` work, and by building up a suite of tests that ensure each function works as it's supposed to, we can build confidence that our codebase works correctly.
 It's for this reason that `stubs` are preferred to spies in our unit tests - we don't want to be running code outside of the function we're actually testing during a unit test.

-## 1.6 Good Tests
+## 1.5 Good Unit Test Practice
 Now that we've covered good folder structure, good test file structure and the purpose of stubs and spies, we've got everything we need to begin writing good tests.

-Good tests should:
+### Within test suites in general:

+* Use fixture files with care.
+They're sensible for large data objects but usually not necessary.
+* Scope variables as close to the tests they're used in as possible (usually at the top of the current `context` block.

+### Within `beforeEach` and `afterEach` functions:

 * Use `sinon.stub` to limit behaviour with the `beforeEach(callback)` function, `it` block.
-* Check all return/callback values in individual `it` blocks
-* Check every stub is invoked with all expected parameters in individual `it` blocks
-* Scope variables as close to the tests as sensible.
+* Restore all stubs after each test with the `afterEach(callback)` function
 * Reference variables for expected results to ease duplication.
-* Restore all stubs after each test with the `afterEach(callback)` function
-* Use fixture files with care.
-They're sensible for large data objects but usually not necessary.

-## 1.7 Testable code
-If you're finding a function too complex to test.
+### Within `it` blocks:

+* Check all return/callback values
+* Check every stub is invoked with all expected parameters

+## 1.6 Unit Testing Gotchas

+### Hard to test functions
 Split it up into other functions to reduce the complexity:

 ```javascript
 someModule._action = function(number) {